Hidden Cameras, Audio Bugs, and GPS Tracking in Mississippi: What’s Legal? Are You Being Watched Without Your Knowledge?

 Is it legal for someone to use these devices to find out about what you’re doing?
 Are you being watched in your Mississippi home or business without your knowledge or consent?

 Hidden Cameras in Mississippi: What’s Legal?

 When we talk about hidden camera use in Mississippi, it’s important to lay out some groundwork.
 We are not talking about home security systems placed outside that overlook someone’s property that they own and that does not point into the windows of a neighbor.
-We are not talking about security cameras that may be in use in the workplace, provided those cameras aren’t in bathrooms.
+We are not talking about security cameras that may be in use in the workplace, provided those cameras are not in bathrooms.

 Under Mississippi law, it is not legal to photograph or film another person without their permission if that person is in a place where there is a reasonable expectation of privacy.
 For example, it is not illegal for someone to videotape or photograph you if you’re walking in a public park.
 If, though, someone videotaped or photographed you in a restroom that was part of the park grounds, that may very well be a crime.

 Mississippi law also states clearly that private dwellings, such as the inside of your home, provides you with a reasonable expectation of privacy.
 There may be an exception if someone places a hidden camera in the living room or kitchen of their own home.
 It also states that any area such as a restroom, bathroom, shower room, tanning area, locker room, fitting room, dressing room, or bedroom cannot have a camera (still or video).

 Illegal use of hidden cameras may be charged as a felony.
 The perpetrator may face between five and ten years in prison (depending on the age of the person in the videos or images) and may also be fined up to $5,000.